micahcowan/bobbin/README.md

 This feature is used by **bobbin**'s build system to debug the emulator's correctness.
 It could also be used for Apple developers to examine unexpected behavior in their software via automated tests.

+Tracing can also be switched on and off, directly in the debugger, using the debugger's `tron` and `troff` commands.
+Tracing can fill up your disk space *very* rapidly, so it's best to use these commands surgically, and begin and end your traces to include just the bits that are relevant to your debugging session.

+##### --trace-prodos-mli

+Add additional information to the trace log for ProDOS MLI calls.

+Note: this option is likely to be removed/replaced in the future.
+Whenever the instruction `JSR $BF00` is encountered, information is printed about the command being issued, and for some commands, the parameters given.

 ##### --trace-file *arg*

 Trace log file to use instead of `trace.log`.